Djamal Mahamat

-Djamal Abdoulaye Mahamat Bindi (جمال عبدولاي محمد بيندي; born 26 April 1983 in Tripoli), known as Mahamat, is a Libyan footballer who plays as a defensive midfielder.
+Djamal Abdoulaye Mahamat Bindi (جمال عبدولاي محمد بيندي; born 26 April 1983), known as Mahamat, is a Libyan footballer who plays as a defensive midfielder and has also represented the Libya national team.

 Club career

 After an unassuming spell with S.C.
 Salgueiros in Portugal (no appearances), Mahamat moved to France and remained in the country for four of the five following years, playing exclusively in amateur football and mainly with L'Entente SSG.
 In the 2006–07 season, aged 23, he made his professional debuts, appearing for and G.D.
 Estoril Praia in the Portuguese second division.

 In November 2007, Mahamat had unsuccessful trials in England with Hartlepool United and Bradford City.
 In the 2008 summer he returned from the French lower leagues and signed for S.C.
 Beira-Mar, also in the Portuguese second level.
 After a weak first year – 15 games – he became an undisputed first-choice for the Aveiro club.

 Mahamat made his Primeira Liga debut on 15 August 2010, playing 90 minutes in a 0–0 home draw against U.D.
-Leiria, and contributing with three goals as Beira-Mar eventually retained their status.
+Leiria, and scoring three goals as Beira-Mar eventually retained their status.
 In May 2011, just weeks after the season ended, he was purchased by fellow league side S.C.
 Braga for an undisclosed fee; on 1 June 2011 his transfer was confirmed, with the player signing a four-year contract and reuniting with Beira-Mar boss Leonardo Jardim.